Traveling has always been one of my passions. I love the joy of experiencing new cultures and the excitement of exploring our amazing world.

-If you've ever been to Rome, or are planning a trip to the Eternal City, then you know how expensive accommodation can be.
+If you've ever been to Rome, or are planning a trip to the Eternal City, then you know how expensive accommodations can be.
 A unique alternative to the traditional hotel or B&B is to stay in one of the many convents or monasteries located in Rome.
 We stumbled onto this a few years ago while planning our first trip to Italy, and while we were a little skeptical at first, we very quickly realized that we were on to something.
 We used the Santa Susanna website as a source, and in short order, we were communicating with various convents about availability.

 Please note that the Santa Susanna website has recently gone offline and does not appear to be a resource for finding contact information for convents and monasteries in Rome.
-However, if you google "convent stays in Rome" you should find a few websites to assist you.
+However, if you Google "convent stays in Rome" you should find a few websites to assist you.

 Villa Rosa Convent